ColiverSEC/Enterprise-IAM-Lab/entra/enterprise-apps.md

    - This means Entra automatically linked the app registration’s OIDC settings (redirect URIs, tokens, etc.) — no manual SSO setup is needed
 - Review the app’s **Properties** and **Permissions** to confirm configuration
    - You can verify redirect URIs and token permissions under **App registrations → Authentication**
-- Assign users or groups to the app under **Users and groups** in the Enterprise Application.
+- Assign users or groups to the app under **Users and groups** in the Enterprise Application

 > 💡 **Tip:** Use **OIDC** for internally developed or modern applications where you control the authentication flow
 > Use **SAML** for third-party, legacy, or gallery-based enterprise apps